slyoldfox/c300x-controller/README.md

 Add the `webrtc` to the linphone files if you wish to receive incoming calls.

-When starting the WebRTC bundle, an additional SDP server will be available at `tcp://192.168.0.X:8081`.
+When starting the WebRTC bundle, an additional RTSP server will be available at `rtsp://192.168.0.X:6554/doorbell`.

-This allows you to use `ffplay -f sdp -i tcp://192.168.0.XX:8081` or `ffmpeg -f sdp -i tcp://192.168.XX:8081` to setup the underlying SIP call and view the camera.
+This allows you to use `ffplay -f rtsp -i rtsp://192.168.0.X:6554/doorbell` or `ffmpeg -f rtsp -i rtsp://192.168.0.X:6554/doorbell` to setup the underlying SIP call and view the camera.

+There is also two more endpoints:

+* `rtsp://192.168.0.X:6554/doorbell-video` is a video only stream (no audio)
+* `rtsp://192.168.0.X:6554/doorbell-recorder` is used internally for HKSV recordings

 You can use the Home Assistant add-on or integration at https://github.com/AlexxIT/WebRTC to add a WebRTC card to your dashboard.